blackheaven/blackheaven.github.io/content/blog/2024-09-17_bowling-zipper.md

   bowlingScore (replicate 20 2) `shouldBe` 40
 ```

-Note: I have choosen to represent tries and not frames for simplicity, which
+Note: I have chosen to represent tries and not frames for simplicity, which
 is not a safe representation, but we aim to trust our inputs.

 A trivial implementation is to simply sum tries: